-Full details of Index Methodology are available at www.nhspi.org.
+Full details of Index Methodology available at link to INDEX 2016 Methodology doc.

 D1.
 Where did the data in the Index come from?

 The Index is built on measures from existing data sources; no primary data collection is used in constructing the Index.
 Hundreds of data sources were examined to produce the 2016 Index.
 The 134 measures selected are drawn from 58 sources.
 The Index uses the most recent data publicly available (and downloadable) at the time of data request.
 As a result, it is often the case that data lags behind the public release of reports by a year or more.
 Annual updates will be made with each new release.